Aura Rosario Rosal López

-Aura Rosario Rosal López is the wife of Former Guatemalan President Óscar Humberto Mejía Víctores.
+Aura Rosario Rosal López de Mejía (May 12, 1928 – November 3, 2021) was the wife of former Guatemalan President Óscar Humberto Mejía Víctores and First Lady of Guatemala from 1983 to 1986.

+Life

+She was born on May 12, 1928 in Flores Costa Cuca, in Quetzaltenango.
+Her father was José Humberto Rosal Estrada, and her mother was Luz Otilia Lopez Giron.

 She married Óscar Mejía Víctores in 1953 and had two daughters: Aura and Juana Rosario.

 After the overthrow of Efraín Ríos Montt, Mejía Víctores assumed the position of Head of State.
 She maintained a low profile as First Lady.
 Mejía Víctores died on February 1, 2016.

+She died on 3 November 2021 in Guatemala City at the age of 93.
+She is buried in the Guatemala City General Cemetery.